clubfoos/facebook-feeds/README.md

 Use the [Graph API](https://developers.facebook.com/docs/graph-api/reference/) to find available feeds and needed permissions.

-For instance

-* need an iCal of your Facebook Group's events?
+For instance you can create an iCal of your Facebook Group's events.
-* testje

 ## Prerequisites
 You need a [Facebook App](developers.facebook.com/apps) and account to be